-India appears suitable to Wal-Mart for a variety of reasons.
-However it should be noted, that a reason for Wal-Mart expansion is because the market has become saturated back in the U.S market thus pushing Wal-Mart to expand.
-India on the other hand, has several “pull” factors to be considered.
-To begin with, India has a very large population of 1.1 billion people covering a very large surface area (3,287,590 sq. km) and a GDP growth rate of 8.5%.
+India appears to be suitable to Wal-Mart for a variety of reasons.
+However, it should be noted that a reason for Wal-Mart’s expansion into India is because the market has become saturated in the U.S..
+India on the other hand has several “pull” factors to be considered.
+To begin with, India has a very large population of over 1.1 billion people covering a very large surface area (3,287,590 sq. km) and a GDP growth rate of 8.5%.
 Of these people and over the years, there is an ever emerging middle class (250 million and growing) with higher disposable incomes then in the past.
 A majority of this middle class is situated in and around bigger cities (Ratheeswaran, V. 2008).
-This middle class will be the prime target of the new Wal-Mart Bharti group, since these individuals have an increasing disposable income and customer aspiration, and this segment does not have any other key players in low price department stores, except possibly from the Reliance group.
+This middle class will be the prime target of the new Wal-Mart Bharti group, since these individuals have an increasingly disposable.
+This segment does not have any other key players in low price department stores, except possibly from the Reliance group.

 S.W.O.T Analysis

 Wal-Mart is a powerful retail brand.
-It has a reputation for value for money, convenience and a wide range of products all in one store.
+It has a reputation for value of money, convenience, and a wide range of products all in one store.
 Wal-Mart has grown substantially over recent years and has experienced global expansion.
 The company has a core competence involving its use of information technology to support its international logistics system.
 For example, it can see how individual products are performing country-wide, store-by-store at a glance (Adam, 2010).
 Wal-Mart has efficiently used the information technology for tracking the goods on Wal-Mart stores shelves.
 The system automatically detects the lower quantity and generates orders for suppliers.
-It has a wide network of stores and therefore it is accessible to all types of individuals whether, they are of wealthy means or not.
-The organization is able to buy in bulk and gain huge bulk discounts that are not available to other organizations and is able to pass on the discounts and pricing benefits to the customers thus, further solidifying its reputation as a bargain store (Roopa & Chaudhur 2005).
+It has a wide network of stores and therefore it is accessible to all types of individuals without regard to their wealth.
+The organization is able to buy in bulk and gain huge bulk discounts that are not available to other organizations.
+It is then able to pass on the discounts and pricing benefits to the customers; thus, further solidifying its reputation as a bargain store (Roopa & Chaudhur 2005).

-Since Wal-Mart sells products across many sectors, it may not have the flexibility of some of its more focused competitors.
+Since Wal-Mart sells products across many sectors it may not have the flexibility of some of its more focused competitors.
 The company is global, but has a presence in relatively few countries worldwide.
 In the last few years the organization has faced much litigation from employees accusing it of unfair employment activities, especially from its female workforce that has given the company a bad reputation as an employer.
 Wal-Mart has also been criticized by some community groups, women’s rights groups, grassroots organizations, and labor unions, specifically for its extensive product sourcing, low rates of employee health insurance enrollment, low wages, and resistance to union representation (Roopa & Chaudhur 2005).

-The current economic crisis has decreased the disposable income of many individuals and thus has caused many individuals and households to lower their expectations and to shop for bargains, thus Wal-Mart stands to gain in such a situation.
-Because of the low rate that the company is able to buy its products from suppliers, it is able to provide customers with even bigger bargains to encourage them to shop at Wal-Mart.
-The company can take over, merge with, or form strategic alliances with other global retailers, focusing on specific markets such as Europe or China and India.
-The stores are currently only trade in a relatively small number of countries (Fishman, C. 2006).
-Therefore there are tremendous opportunities for future business in expanding consumer markets, such as India.
+The current economic crisis has decreased the disposable income of many individuals.
+It has caused many individuals and households to lower their expectations and to shop for bargains.
+Wal-Mart stands to gain in such a situation, because it is able to provide customers with even bigger bargains to encourage them to shop at Wal-Mart.
+The company can take over, merge with, or form strategic alliances with other global retailers to focus on specific markets such as Europe, China, or India.
+The stores currently only trade in a relatively small number of countries (Fishman, C. 2006).
+There are tremendous opportunities for future business in expanding consumer markets in countries such as India.